tophtucker/bates/README.md

 Prune and update your dependencies.
 Start a hot-reloaded, babel transpiled, server at localhost:3000.
 Run tests and lint on change.
 Tell you about your outdated packages, your last release and what have changed until now.
+Alias: `npm start`.

 `npm run bates -- server`
 Run just the server from the *start* command.